 Pre-verbal human toddlers seem to be capable of discovering and using some kinds of mathematical information (e.g. topological information) long before they are capable of being aware of what they are doing or able to communicate it.
 This may be similar to mathematical competences of non-human animals, e.g. nest-building birds, or a toddler apparently reasoning about possible 3D trajectories for a pencil in this video.

 NOTE: Many researchers in biology, psychology or neuroscience, assume that all mathematical cognition is concerned with numbers.
 However, there are many non-numerical aspects of mathematics, including topology, geometry, logic, grammars, theory of computation, group theory, for example.
 It is not widely recognized that many organisms, including pre-verbal children, make use of some of these non-numerical mathematical competences, especially topological and geometrical competences (used in perception of positive and negative affordances as discussed below).
-I think Piaget understood this.
+I think Piaget understood some of this.
 Compare Sauvy(1974), inspired in part by Piaget's work.

 (2) Mathematical foundations for mathematics